Indiana Hoosiers football: Bowl games

-Indiana has participated in 13 bowl games in 120 seasons, garnering a record of 3–10 through the 2020 season.
+Indiana has participated in 14 bowl games in 120 seasons, garnering a record of 3–11 through the 2020 season; their drought of not winning a bowl game since 1991 is the second-longest active streak among all Division I FBS teams.
 An oft-spoken mantra, coined after Terry Hoeppner's death prior to the 2007 season, is to "play 13," meaning to play an extra game (a bowl game) after the 12-game regular season.